ballerine-io/ballerine/websites/docs/src/pages/en/learn/kit.md

 # Onboarding building blocks (community-driven kit)

-Use the community driven KYC/KYB process and back-office building blocks to form flows and start onboaring clients.
+Use the community driven KYC/KYB process and back-office building blocks to form flows and start onboarding clients.

 What's included:
 -  KYC/KYB flows and UI in Mobile & web SDK